Theklakapelle (Landshut)

 How long should I spend visiting?

-A visit to Theklakapelle typically takes about an hour, allowing time for reflection and exploration of the chapel.
+A visit typically takes about an hour, allowing time to explore and reflect.

 Is photography allowed?